ltsLumina/ltsLumina.github.io/Writerside/topics/Portfolio.md

 > **Work-in-Progress!** { style = warning }

 > No copyright infringement is intended.
-> All infringing assets will be replaced by assets created by me or friends, fan-made, or sourced from free asset libraries.
+> All infringing assets serve only as references during development, and will be replaced by assets created by me or friends, fan-made, or sourced from free asset libraries.
-> Credits can be found in the project's [GitHub repository](https://github.com/ltsLumina/Angel) under
-> the ["Credits.txt"](https://github.com/ltsLumina/Angel/blob/main/Credits.txt) file. { style="note" }
+> Credits can be found in the project's [GitHub repository](https://github.com/ltsLumina/Angel) under the ["Credits.txt"](https://github.com/ltsLumina/Angel/blob/main/Credits.txt) file. { style="note" }

 <table width="790">
   <tr>